 Two wheels or three?
 The two wheel machines are much lighter and more portable, cost less, and throw the same range of pitches.
 The three wheel machines are more accurate with real baseballs and much easier to adjust.
 If portability is important, the two wheel is the way to go.
 For ease of use, we recommend the three wheel machines.
 For defensive drills all over the field, the Rawlings two wheel machine is your best choice.

 How accurate are these machines?
 That's hard to quantify, and most competitors exaggerate (a lot).
 It largely depends on the type and condition of the balls you use.
 The plastic dimpled balls are more accurate because they vary less than leather balls, especially after use.
 In recent testing, the two wheel machine threw 97 of 100 pitches for strikes using low seam baseballs and 100 strikes in a row with dimpled balls.
 The three wheel machine threw 99 of 100 strikes with both types of ball.
-We can't guarantee you'll get the same results, but if you have used any other machine, you'll be happy with these.
+The tests were performed in ideal conditions so we can't guarantee you'll get the same results, but if you have used any other machine, you'll be happy with these.

 How do you set up the two wheel machine to throw the various pitches?
 Spin is induced on the ball by setting the wheels at different speeds.
 The greater the difference in speeds, the greater the spin.
 (Same speed = no difference = knuckleball.)
 On a two wheel machine, the ball always spins (and curves) away from the faster wheel.
 By rotating the machine, the wheels can be postioned to spin the ball in any direction.
 We include a laminated color chart with each machine for guidance.
 After some practice, most people don't need the chart and can set up custom pitches on their own.